smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 are logs that we identify as missed and need to be recovered.
 **handking** the logs are performed for all relevant upkeeps (upkeepID,logID), with an associated block.

+### Block Ticker

+Powered by the block subscriber.
+On every tick, it fetches latest block history from the block subscriber (last 256 block and hashes) and updates them in the metadata store.

 ### Samples Observer